lucaswerkmeister/vttshift/README.md

 A positive adjustment like `+2000` (two seconds) is added to timestamps, effectively creating a “gap” in the subtitles;
-this is useful if the subtitles are “ahead” of the video.
+this is useful if the subtitles are “ahead” of the video, and corresponds to a positive subtitle delay in VLC (what you get if you repeatedly press <kbd>h</kbd>).
 A negative adjustment like `-3000` (three seconds) is subtracted from timestamps, effectively removing a “gap” in the subtitles;
-this is useful if the subtitles “lag behind” the video.
+this is useful if the subtitles “lag behind” the video, and corresponds to a negative subtitle delay in VLC (what you get if you repeatedly press <kbd>g</kbd>).
-(No subtitles are ever removed: if there wasn’t a “gap” in the subtitles, some subtitles might overlap afterwards.)
+No subtitles are ever removed: if there wasn’t a “gap” in the subtitles to begin with, then some subtitles might overlap afterwards.
 Each adjustment is independent and only takes effect until the next adjustment;
 in the example above, two seconds are added to timestamps between 15:00 and 17:00, whereas after 17:00 three seconds are subtracted from timestamps.